dakhnod/Andruco/README.md

 Currently, coordinates are only published when the origin marker is visible.
 Coordinates of other markers than the origin will be aligned to the origins coordinate system.
+The origin marker will not be published via MQTT, since it's location is known (`0, 0` by default)

 If no markers are found, change the dictionary type.